 - Clara Paillard, President of the Public & Commercial Services Union's Culture Sector Campaigns Group (8 Oct).

 - Tim Dawes, Green Party campaigner from Balcombe, Hampshire (15 Oct).

-- Mystery speaker from Friends of the Earth (22 October).
+- David Abrahams, Lawyer from Friends of the Earth (22 October).

-Speeches commence at different times each week, but usually between 12:30pm and 1:30pm.
+Speeches commence at different times each week, but usually around 12:30pm.
 Parking at Maple Farm Nursery, PR4 3PE or the back car park of The World of Water.
 If using the latter let someone in Ma Baker's Cafe know.

 Our campaigns reflect what we stand for.
 For more detail on our policies, all of which are written by ordinary members and agreed democratically, see our policy page or the policy section of our national website for summaries.